 Asti is certainly no stranger to the Southeastern Conference, as both a student-athlete and a coach.
-He swam for the Vols from 1998-2001 and has spent two seasons as the recruiting coordinator and sprint coach for the men's and women's swimming programs at LSU prior to arriving at UT.
+He swam for the Vols from 1998-2001 and spent two seasons as the recruiting coordinator and sprint coach for the men's and women's swimming programs at LSU prior to arriving at UT.
 He previously held the same position at Clemson from 2006-10.

 "Lance Asti is one of the brightest, most respected, and most accomplished assistant coaches in the country," Kredich said."He's a fantastic role model and is known as an innovative and energetic teacher.Lance's character, expertise, and competitiveness makes him a tremendous addition to our program."

-In Asti's first season back at Tennessee, the Vols and Lady Vols enjoyed strong dual meet and championship seasons as a combined program.
+In Asti's first season back at Tennessee in 2013, the Vols and Lady Vols enjoyed strong dual meet and championship seasons as a combined program.
 The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
 Meanwhile, the Vols took fourth at SECs and 16th at NCAAs, an improvement of six places from a year ago.

 As a former Vol himself, Asti has played a key role in maintaining program ties with swimming and diving alumni.